cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 - Test:
   1. Ensure a user has 2+ entries under `users/<uid>.jobs` and at least 2 contract docs in Firestore `contracts` with `freelancerEmail` equal to the user email.
   2. Open `user-portal.html` and sign in as that user.
-  3. Jobs tab should show a `.job-card` for each job, each with its own “Project Timeline”.
+  3. Jobs tab should show a `.job-card` for each job, each with its own "Project Timeline".
   4. Contracts tab should show multiple `.contract-card` entries, newest first.
 Click Download on each; verify the correct corresponding PDF downloads for each card (mismatches would indicate bad contractId wiring).

 ### 2025-09-12 — Quick Apply Flow (Portal → Admin Queue)

 - Files: `user-portal.html`, `admin-dashboard.html`, `firestore-data-manager.js`
 - Change:
-  - Priority Jobs “Quick Apply” now writes to `quickApplications` via `FirestoreDataManager.addQuickApplication()` with duplicate prevention (email+job guarded).
+  - Priority Jobs "Quick Apply" now writes to `quickApplications` via `FirestoreDataManager.addQuickApplication()` with duplicate prevention (email+job guarded).
   - Admin dashboard merges `applications` + `quickApplications` into one queue with source tags; Approve/Deny supports both via `setQuickApplicationStatus()` or `setApplicationStatus()`.
   - On Approve, we attach job to user (duplicate-guarded), persist to Firestore, and call existing `sendJobAcceptanceEmail` to kick off EmailJS → Contract → Portal flow (same as `apply.html`).
   - Mirrors: `users/{uid}/quickApplications/*` and `jobs/{jobId}/quickApplications/*` for quick applies.

 Old automatic testing system steps:
 1) Prep: In Firebase Console, ensure at least one job exists in `jobs` with fields: `title`, optional `date`, `location`, `pay`.
-2) User portal: Open `user-portal.html`, sign in as a test user; go to Priority Jobs and click “Quick Apply”.
-Expect toast “Application sent!
-Admin will review shortly.” and no JS errors.
+2) User portal: Open `user-portal.html`, sign in as a test user; go to Priority Jobs and click "Quick Apply".
+Expect toast "Application sent!
+Admin will review shortly." and no JS errors.
 If Firestore unavailable, a prefilled `/apply.html` opens instead.
 3) Admin: Open `admin-dashboard.html` → Application Management.
 Verify counters update and the application appears with email + date, with Approve and Deny buttons.
 4) Click Approve.
-Expect toast “Application approved”; status pill turns accepted; counters update.
+Expect toast "Application approved"; status pill turns accepted; counters update.
 Click Deny on another app and verify status transitions.
 5) Refresh both pages; ensure states persist.
 In Firestore, confirm a doc in `applications`, and mirrors under `users/{uid}/applications/{appId}` and `jobs/{jobId}/applications/{appId}`.

 Notes:
 - Duplicate prevention: submitting Quick Apply again for the same job/email within 24h returns the existing application id rather than creating a new doc.
-- Fallback: If Firestore is not available, Quick Apply opens `/apply.html` with prefilled query params; no data loss, but admin queue won’t reflect until manual submission.
+- Fallback: If Firestore is not available, Quick Apply opens `/apply.html` with prefilled query params; no data loss, but admin queue won't reflect until manual submission.

 ### 2025-08-20 — Project Start Date Source & Current Jobs Status